FAQ & Info

 Facts on Mental Health

-- Trust and a good working relationship with your therapist is a major factor in positive outcome.
+- Trust and a good working relationship with your therapist is a major factor in a positive outcome

 Take This Resources

-- How to find a therapist (article and flowchart)
+- How to Find a Therapist: US, UK, AUS, and flowchart

 Being an advocate versus being a professional